 Personal Bias and Internet Law: where do you draw the line?

-Google, Facebook or Twitter should not have the authority to determine what is real vs. fake and what is dangerous vs. what is helpful.
+My personal opinion on the matter is that Google, Facebook, or Twitter should not have the authority to determine what is real vs. fake and what is dangerous vs. what is helpful.
 This choice should be left to the platform user.

-Shouldn’t social media companies be open to liability for open defamation and slander?
-How many businesses have been ruined because Facebook refuses to do anything re negative reviews?
+My opinion: Shouldn’t social media companies be open to liability for defamation and slander?
+How many businesses have been ruined because Facebook refuses to do anything regarding negative reviews?
 This gives business owners power back.
 They deserve that vs. a one-way street.

 U.S.C. § 230, a Provision of the Communication Decency Act